Peter Parker (2002 film series character): Spider-Man: No Way Home (2021)

-Many years later, Peter (dubbed "Peter-Two" during the events of the film) is accidentally transported to Earth-616 due to Doctor Strange's interrupted attempt to cast a spell and restore the secret identity of that universe's Peter Parker (dubbed "Peter-One") after it was exposed by Mysterio.
-Unbeknownst to Peter, his universe's Norman, Octavius, and Marko were also transported into this universe, among other villains.
-While there, Peter finds another version of himself transported from another universe (dubbed "Peter-Three") who helps him console Peter-One after the death of his Aunt May, who was killed by Norman’s Goblin persona.
-Peter mentions that he lost Uncle Ben and regretted pursuing the man he thought killed him, warning Peter-One that killing Goblin will not help him cope with May's death, but Peter-One was averse to listen.
-Peter also mentions to Peter-Three that his relationship with Mary Jane became complicated after the death of his best friend Harry, but they eventually made it work after a long time.
+19 years after Harry's death, Peter (dubbed "Peter-Two" during the events of the film) is accidentally transported to Earth-616 due to Doctor Strange's interrupted attempt to cast a spell to restore the secret identity of that universe's Peter Parker (dubbed "Peter-One") after it was exposed by Mysterio.
+Unbeknownst to Peter, Norman, Octavius, and Marko were also transported to this universe, among other villains from another universe.
+While there, Peter finds another alternate version of himself transported from another universe (dubbed "Peter-Three"), who helps him console Peter-One after the death of his Aunt May at the hands of Norman's Goblin persona.
+Peter mentions that he lost Uncle Ben and regretted pursuing the man he thought killed him, warning Peter-One that killing the Goblin will not help him cope with May's death, but Peter-One was averse to listening.

-Peter and the alternate Peters agree to save the villains by developing cures for them, then draw the villains towards the Statue of Liberty.
-During the skirmish, Peter fights Connors and Dillon, cures Marko and happily reunites with an already-cured Octavius who steps in to help the three Peters.
-Peter witnesses Peter-One attempting to kill Goblin, and stops him from doing so.
-Goblin then stabs Peter in the back, though he survives, as the alternate Peters eradicate the crazed Goblin persona of Norman with an anti-serum that Peter had developed for his old friend, curing the latter for good.
-After all of the villains are defeated and cured, Peter says goodbye to his alternate selves, as he, Peter-Three, and their villains are returned to their home universes.
+The three Spider-Men work on cures for each of their villains.
+While working on the cures, Peter mentions to Peter-Three that his relationship with Mary Jane became complicated due to his double identity but they eventually made it work after a long time.
+After creating the cures, they lure the villains towards the Statue of Liberty.
+During the skirmish, they fight Marko, as well as Max Dillon and an alternate version of Curt Connors who had turned into a monstrous Lizard (from Peter-Three's universe).
+Peter cures Marko and happily reunites with an already-cured Octavius, who steps in to help the three Peters.
+Peter later witnesses an enraged Peter-One attempting to kill the Goblin, but stops him from doing so.
+The Goblin stabs Peter in the back as the alternate Peters give Norman the anti-serum, curing him of crazed Goblin persona for good.
+After all of the villains are defeated and cured, Peter says goodbye to his alternate selves, as he, Peter-Three, and the villains are returned to their home universes.

 Comic appearances

 Marvel tie-in comics

-This version of Peter appears in the comics Spider-Man 3: Movie Prequel and Spider-Man 3: The Black, which the latter expands the birth of Venom after Peter rejects the symbiote.
+This version of Peter appears in the comics Spider-Man 3: Movie Prequel and Spider-Man 3: The Black, the latter of which expands the birth of Venom after Peter rejects the symbiote.